1st and 3rd Wednesdays 9:15 am – 11:15 am FRCP Fellowship Hall 7905 S. Westnedge Portage, MI 49002

 The opposite of love is fear.
 Fear drives so many of our thoughts and decisions.
 It is a potent emotion that causes us to do and say things that are out of alignment with who we want to be.
 It causes us to act in anger.
 Fear can make us timid and preoccupied; it might control our thoughts and keep us up at night or hold us back from forming deep friendships because we are afraid of being vulnerable.
 Fear keeps us stuck, but perfect love casts out fear.
 Here is the truth: There is nothing that can stand between you and what God has planned for you.
 God has given you a spirit of power, love, and self-control, and it is time to walk in this power that comes from the Holy Spirit.
 Love gives us the courage to exchange the intimidation of fear for an extraordinary life, full of passion and confidence to solve any problem that comes our way.

-Love your neighbor as yourself. – Matthew 22:39
+LOVE ONE ANOTHER.
+Love your neighbor as yourself.– Matthew 22:39

 This is the year of big things.
 Love is starting to fling open doors, and when love comes into the room, no one is safe.